-Kakī, or black stilt (Himantopus novaezelandiae), is a native wading bird only found in New Zealand.
+IntroductionKakī, or black stilt, is a native wading bird only found in New Zealand.
 It is regarded by Māori as a taonga species – a living treasure.

 Within hours, newly hatched chicks can hunt for food and swim if necessary.

 The main threats to kakī include:

 - Predators – especially introduced mammalian predators like feral cats and ferrets.
 Kakī also have aerial predators such as harriers and black-backed gulls.

 - Habitat loss and modification – such as hydroelectric and agricultural development and weed invasion.